 Finally, we have foam Poké balls.
 Sold in two packs, these will really let you wing those Poké balls at whatever you’re trying to catch with no risk of damage to them.
 Or the house.
 What more could a parent ask for?

-Wicked Cool Wearables
+4. Wicked Cool Wearables

-Not all of 2018's best Pokemon toys are actually toys.
+Not all of the best Pokemon toys are actually toys at all.
 Hey, not everything Pokémon is about throwing monsters at each other until one of them passes out, right?
-Sometimes you gotta take a break from catching ’em all to looking stylish instead.
-That's where the Pokémon wearables come in!
+Sometimes you gotta take a break from catching ’em all to look stylish instead.

 Aside from the Clip-n-Go Poké balls discussed before, there are also Slapband Plushies to wear around!
 Now you can wear your favorite little critter on your wrist and stroke their soft fur anytime you want!

 Next, we have Poké ball purse carriers.
-Basically, it’s a Poké ball-shaped purse with a little 4" plush Pokémon inside.
+Basically, it’s a Poké ball-shaped purse with a little 4″ plush Pokémon inside.
 There are at least eight different styles including one with the single cutest Pokémon of all time: Jigglypuff!

 Finally, there are… the hand bands.
-If you have an elementary school age child, you’ve probably noticed that kids (mostly girls) wear headbands to school with cat ears, rabbit ears, and the like.
+If you have an elementary school-age child, you’ve probably noticed that kids (mostly girls) wear headbands to school with cat ears, rabbit ears, and the like.
 Now they can wear Pokémon ears!
 Your child will be able to go to school as Pikachu, Eevee, Vulpix, and more.

 With hundreds of Pokémon in existence, Wicked Cool Toys can keep feeding your collection habit for years to come!
 Start making room for them now.
 You’re gonna need it.

-2019: Time to Catch ‘Em All
+Time to Catch ‘Em All

-These are easily going to be 2019's best Pokemon toys, and we can’t wait to get our hands on them!
+These are easily going to be the best Pokemon toys, and we can’t wait to get our hands on them!
 Errrr…for our kids, that is.
 Yeah, that’s it.
 For the kids.